dpemmons/typedef/README.md

 # typedef

-Typedef is an ***in development*** statically typed data declaration language for interface defintion and generation, data serialization, and string templating.
+Typedef is a statically typed data declaration language for interface defintion and generation, data serialization, and string templating.
 It will implement a variation of the FlatBuffers serialiaation protocol, emphasizing fast and efficient encoding/decoding with minimal data copying.

+The language is currently ***in active development***; the gramamr is stabilizing but may change and code generation is very incomplete.

-## Preliminary Documentation
+## Documentation (Incomplete, In-Progress)

 * [Types](./docs/types.md)
   * [Template String Templating Engine](./docs/template_strings.md)